flynnt/grunt-ssnt/README.md

-# grunt-sst
+# grunt-ssnt

-grunt-sst is yet another Grunt-based mechanism for compiling [Swig](http://paularmstrong.github.io/swig/) templates into static HTML.
+grunt-ssnt is a Grunt-based mechanism for compiling [Nunjucks](https://mozilla.github.io/nunjucks/) templates into static HTML.
 The plugin takes a files array and an options object.
-It recursively scans through your files and uses Swig to render templates with all the features that Swig itself provides.
-Data can be passed to templates both by means of a global `locals` object that is part of Swig's default options.
+It recursively scans through your files and uses Nunjucks to render templates with all the features that Nunjucks itself provides.
+Data can be passed to templates both by means of a global `locals` object that is part of Nunjucks's default options.
 While properties set in `locals` are global to every template, they can be overridden at the template level.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`